Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Introduction

 The quantum entangling gates with trapped ion-qubits are primarily performed through the coupling of vibrational modes, where the speed of the gates is mainly limited by the frequencies of the relevant vibrational modes.
 The duration of two-qubit gates has been pushed to $1.6~\mu s$, which is around 3 times the period of the axial center of mass mode, without serious loss in fidelity~\cite{Schafer2018-xj}.
-A faster gate of 480 ns, slightly less than one motional period, has also been demonstrated, but the fidelity is much lower owing to the high excitation of vibrational modes beyond the Lamb-Dicke regime~\cite{Steane_2014,Schafer2018-xj}.
-For the transverse modes, the duration of the two-qubit gates is significantly slowed down due to the relatively small spacing of vibrational modes~\cite{Wong-Campos2017-ot}.
-Apart from that, the fast multiple-qubit parallel or global gates have not yet been thoroughly explored \cite{Figgatt2019-bj,Lu2019-yg}.
+A faster gate of 480 ns, slightly less than one motional period, has also been demonstrated, but the fidelity is much lower owing to the high excitation of vibrational modes out of the Lamb-Dicke regime~\cite{Steane_2014,Schafer2018-xj}.
+This out of Lamb-Dicke approximation error has been considered as a bottleneck to push the gate time below single vibrational period.
+As for multiple-qubit parallel or global gates, unlike the case of two-qubit gate, the speedup of which have not yet been thoroughly explored \cite{Figgatt2019-bj,Lu2019-yg}.